 If senior citizens were the targets of these financial leeches there would be criminal charges.
 But we as a society don’t seem to have a problem with 18-year-old freshmen, with very little real-life experience, becoming lifetime debt slaves.
 Many people are finally waking up to the fact that debt sucks.
 We are at the end of a three-generation credit expansion.
 Now comes the contraction.
 Asset values and wages are going to fall.
 However, student loan debt must still be paid back in full and with interest – even when the earning power of that degree declines.

 Unlike other forms of debt, student loan debt cannot be absolved in bankruptcy.
 It is with you for life.
 Leave college with too much debt and not enough earning power and you will be an indentured servant to interest payments for the rest of your life.
-I’m going to bet your parents or high school guidance counselor never told you that.
+I will bet your parents or high school guidance counselor never told you that.
 Don’t take my word for it.
 Figure out what the true cost of your degree will be and a conservative estimate of what you can expect to earn should wages remain stagnant for 10 years.
 Back when attending college was fairly priced this was an easy gamble.
 Not anymore.

 The price of college is no different than housing.
 It can not and will not rise forever.
 It is in a bubble phase and will at some point correct to the realities of what a degree is truly worth.
 It may take a few years or even a decade, but reality will set in and tuition will fall.
 In the meantime, what should the prospective student do?
-This entry is getting long, so I’ll share my ideas in the next post.
+This entry is long, so I’ll share my ideas in the next post.